-An applicant who wishes to take a BPI exam will be required to accept BPI's Candidate Certification Agreement before beginning your exam.
-Make sure to read and be familiar with this agreement before you take your exam
+Healthy Home Evaluator applicants will be required to accept BPI's Candidate Certification Agreement before beginning your exam.
+Make sure to read and be familiar with this agreement before you take your exam.

 BY SIGNING YOU ARE AGREEING TO THE TERMS AND CONDITIONS OF THIS CANDIDATE CERTIFICATION AGREEMENT.
-CANDIDATE MAY TAKE THE EXAM ONLY IF CANDIDATE AGREES TO THE TERMS AND CONDITIONS OF THIS AGREEMENT.
-IF CANDIDATE DOES NOT AGREE TO THE TERMS AND CONDITIONS, CANDIDATE SHALL SELECT "NO, I DO NOT AGREE" BELOW AND WILL NOT BE ALLOWED TO TAKE THE EXAM.
+CANDIDATE OR CERTIFIED INDIVIDUAL MAY TAKE THE EXAM ONLY IF CANDIDATE OR CERTIFIED INDIVIDUAL AGREES TO THE TERMS AND CONDITIONS OF THIS AGREEMENT.
+IF CANDIDATE OR CERTIFIED INDIVIDUAL DOES NOT AGREE TO THE TERMS AND CONDITIONS, CANDIDATE OR CERTIFIED INDIVIDUAL SHALL SELECT "NO, I DO NOT AGREE" BELOW AND WILL NOT BE ALLOWED TO TAKE THE EXAM.

-BPI and Candidate hereby agree that the terms and conditions of the Agreement shall govern Candidate's participation in BPI's Certification Exam and BPI's Certification.
+BPI and Candidate or certified individual hereby agree that the terms and conditions of the Agreement shall govern Candidate or certified individual's participation in BPI's Certification Exam and BPI's Certification.